dchiu911/naim/README.md

 browseVignettes("naim")
 ```

-Once there, you can click on the `HTML` link to get a nice introduction to `gameday`.
+Once there, you can click on the `HTML` link to get a nice introduction to `naim`.
 The help files can be accessed with `?NR_logit` and `?EM_blood` for details on function arguments and some examples.

 Alternatively, there is a markdown version available in this repository, found [here](https://github.com/dchiu911/naim/blob/master/vignettes/overview.md).